Supply Chain KPIs are Essential – The Right Ones!

 All you need to know about Supply Chain KPIs

-So that unfortunately means, that many of your supply chain KPIs may not be stock standard ones.
-But in Supply Chain you would normally expect to see this standard set, along with those that are more specific to your business needs.
+Unfortunately, even these most basic standards imply that many of your supply chain KPIs may not be stock-standard ones.
+However, in Supply Chain, you would generally expect to see the following standard set, along with those that are more specific to your business needs.

 - DIF – Delivery in Full